 - Regulatory Expertise: Adapt panels to meet international standards, such as EN 13501-1 for fire safety.

-- Innovation: Leverage advanced materials and smart technologies to differentiate UAE products.
+- Innovation: Leverage advanced materials and smart technologies to differentiate DUBAI products.

-Safety is a critical consideration for sandwich panel cabins in the UAE, where stringent regulations govern construction.
+Safety is a critical consideration for sandwich panel cabins in DUBAI, where stringent regulations govern construction.
 This section explores their safety features and compliance.

 Fire Resistance